phpro/zf-doctrine-hydration-module/README.md

 #Custom strategies:
 ## MongoDB ODM
 - DateTimeField: Used for DateTime objects
+- DefaultRelation: Leave the relation AS-IS.
+Does not perform any modifications on the field.
 - EmbeddedCollection: Used for embedded collections
 - EmbeddedField: Used for embedded fields
 - ReferencedCollection: Used for referenced collections